-If you have survived a suicide attempt, you may have mixed feelings about what you have been through.
+If you have made an attempt to end your life, you may have mixed feelings about what you have been through.
 It may be that you feel embarrassed, confused, relieved, disappointed, or resentful that you need help.

 A common experience for people after a suicide attempt is fatigue and physical exhaustion.
 The suicide attempt, reactions from other people and treatment in the emergency department may all be overwhelming for you right now.

 It is important to remember that while all these feelings are probably very intense at the moment, they will pass and a return to the normal pattern of living is possible.

 It might be helpful at this time to reflect on your reasons to live.
 It may be your family, children, friends or even a beloved pet that are your most important reasons for living.
 Perhaps it’s a passion or interest that is meaningful to you.

 While reflecting, you may want to write them down and keep these thoughts accessible in case you are feeling suicidal in the future.

 Despite the many prevention programs, suicide is still a sensitive subject and is largely misunderstood.
 The stigma surrounding suicide might cause you to worry about what other people are thinking.
 Remember that it is up to you who you choose to talk with about what is going on right now.

 At this time, it is important to be kind to yourself and surround yourself with trusted and supportive people.
 Building a strong support network is a key step in recovering from a suicide attempt and keeping safe in the future.
 It is helpful to have at least one person you can confide in, especially if you start to have thoughts of ending your life again.